-A. Any member of the household has been evicted from federally assisted housing in the last (3) three years for drug-related criminal activity.
+A. Any member of the household has been evicted from federally assisted housing in the last (3) three years for drug-related criminal activity, affecting federally assisted housing.

-The APHA will admit an otherwise-eligible family who was evicted from federally-assisted housing within the past (3) three years for drug-related criminal activity, if the APHA is able to verify that the household member who engaged in the criminal activity has successfully completed a supervised drug rehabilitation program approved by the APHA, or the person who committed the crime is no longer living in the household.
+The APHA will admit an otherwise-eligible family who was evicted from federally assisted housing within the past (3) three years for drug-related criminal activity, if the APHA is able to verify that the household member who engaged in the criminal activity has successfully completed a supervised drug rehabilitation program (eligibility of waiver) approved by the APHA, or the person who committed the crime is no longer living in the household.